 RESEARCH: MEASURING THE ON-FIELD ENVIRONMENT AND SHARING TOOLS

-As part of the Engineering Roadmap, biomechanical engineers completed a comprehensive video review of all reported concussions sustained in NFL games over the past three seasons to better understand concussion-causing impacts.
+As part of the Engineering Roadmap, biomechanical engineers completed a comprehensive video review of all reported concussions sustained in NFL games since the 2015 season to better understand concussion-causing impacts.
 The data is shared widely with helmet manufacturers, designers, innovators, entrepreneurs, universities and others to stimulate new ideas and designs for protective equipment.
 FRI has also collaborated with university partners to develop new tools to encourage innovation and advance equipment design, including finite element models of modern football helmets, impact test dummy components and test conditions simulating on-field impacts.

 EDUCATION: EXPERTS AND INNOVATORS LEARNING FROM EACH OTHER

 Experts share the latest knowledge regarding the causes of concussion in professional football, including the best tools available for assessing and optimizing the design and manufacturing of protective equipment.
 These discussions are an important step to educating and creating incentives for those in the marketplace to design and manufacture protective equipment that performs better than current models.
 Periodic symposia, webinars and other educational efforts allow experts to share the most up-to-date biomechanical and biomedical information.